 Cote d'Ivoire Village Relocation Project

-- Increased spread of water-borne diseases (cholera, yellow fever, and malaria)
+There is an increased spread of water-borne diseases (cholera, yellow fever, and malaria).

-- 37% of rural population do not have electricity, use diesel, which is expensive and polluting
+37% of the rural population does not have electricity, and uses diesel, which is expensive and polluting.